Chisago County, Minnesota: Modern era

 Today, Chisago County has a diverse economy.
-It is home to several manufacturing companies, including the Anderson Corporation, a major producer of windows and doors.
+It is home to several manufacturing companies, including the Andersen Corporation, a major producer of windows and doors.
 Agriculture is also a large part of the local economy, with crops such as corn, soybeans, and wheat grown in the county.
 Tourism is also growing, with visitors drawn to the Chisago Lakes area's recreational opportunities.

 The county has retained and continues to celebrate much of its Swedish heritage.

 Geography

 Chisago County lies on Minnesota's eastern border, abutting the western border of Wisconsin (across the Saint Croix River).
 The Saint Croix flows south-southeast along the county's eastern border.
 The Sunrise River flows north through the county's central part, collecting the waters of the North Branch Sunrise River and Hay Creek before discharging into the St. Croix at the county's eastern boundary.
+The largest lakes in the county are Green Lake (1,800 acres) and Chisago Lake (897 acres).
+The county has 72,257 acres of wetlands.

 The county terrain consists of rolling hills, devoted to agriculture.
 The terrain slopes to the south and east, with its highest point near the northwest corner, at 1,017 ft ASL.
 The county has an area of 442 sqmi, of which 415 sqmi is land and 28 sqmi (6.2%) is water.